cubiwan/jsBotVoice/README.md

 * _name_: name of expresion

-* _expressions_: if any expression match whit the recognized text the voice command will be execute
+* _expressions_: if any expression match with the recognized text the voice command will be execute

 * _execute_: function to call.
 It recives three parameters

   * _exp_: number of expresion that matched

-  * _m_: array of parts of text that match whit each token in expression. m[0] includes all text
+  * _m_: array of parts of text that match with each token in expression. m[0] includes all text

   * _voice_:reference to voice object

 Example: